Puilaetco Dewaay to buy UBS private bank in Belgium

 A Brussels prosecutor said on Thursday the investigation into Bruehwiler was ongoing.

-A source familiar with the matter said Bruehwiler had offers to join KBL European Private Bankers or remain with UBS.
+A source familiar with the matter said Bruehwiler had offers to join Puilaetco Dewaay or remain with UBS.
 Through a spokesman, Bruehwiler declined to comment.

-(This story corrects tenth paragraph to show that Bruehwiler has an offer from KBL European Private Bankers, not Puilaetco Dewaay)

 (Reporting by Robert-Jan Bartunek and Katharina Bart; Editing by Philip Blenkinsop and Mark Potter)